What Does A Postpartum Doula Do?

 - Aid with feedings, breast/chest or bottle

-- Judgmental free and wanting to help
+- No judgement and wanting to help

 - There to listen- whether it's parenting fears, helping work through your birth or need help adjusting to parenthood